tbrown122387/pf/README.md

 You may subsitute another directory for `/usr/local`, if you wish.

-### Option 2:
+### Option 2: Drag-and-drop `.h` files

 This is a header-only library, so there is no building necessary.
-If you just wanted to copy the header files you want from `include/pf`, that's totally fine.
-If you go that route, all you really need to do is to make sure to compile with C++17 enabled.
+If you just want to copy the desired header files from `include/pf` into your own project, that's totally fine.
+There is no linking necessary.
+If you go that route, though, all you really need to do is to make sure to compile with C++17 enabled.
 Note, also, that this code all makes use of [Eigen](http://eigen.tuxfamily.org/) and [Boost](https://www.boost.org/).
 Unit tests use the [Catch2](https://github.com/catchorg/Catch2) library.

 ## Examples